-If internet rumors can be trusted, Sukiyabashi Jiro was not the first choice for prime minister Abe and president Obama dinner.
-(See the Grub Street article here.)
+If internet rumours can be trusted, Sukiyabashi Jiro was not the first choice for prime minister Abe and president Obama dinner (see the Grub Street article here).
 2 Michelin starred tempura restaurant Kondo was, but it was fully booked and the chef refused to cancel any of his bookings that night in order to accommodate the Japanese government request (and get the worldwide publicity).

-My recent encounter with similar behavior was when I ordered something from Japan and the parcel didn’t arrive on time (in fact, it was just two days late).
-The seller informed me herself that she had refunded the whole purchase.
+My recent encounter with similar behaviour was when I ordered something from Japan and the parcel didn’t arrive on time (in fact, it was just two days late).
+The seller informed me that she had refunded the whole purchase.
 I even felt embarrassed as when a package is two days late in Europe, it’s not even considered “late”.
-And this is just one of many examples of the differences between Japanese and the rest of the world mentalities… (No tipping is probably the best known… ).
+And this is just one of many examples of the differences between Japanese and the rest of the world mentalities (no tipping is probably the best known… ).